m-fakhry/comp304-2022/assignment1.md

     - outputs the list of nodes in the graph

-    - output all colors used in the graph
+    - outputs all colors used in the graph